 - Funding for STEM education initiatives and teacher professional development, 2014

-- Funding for a job training incentive program (JTIP), 2014
+- Funding for job training incentive program (JTIP), 2014

 - Economic development MainStreet frontier communities program reauthorized, 2013

-- New Mexico Chile advertising act strengthen, 2013
+- New Mexico Chile advertising act strengthened, 2013

 - Small Business Task Force on Regulatory Reform, 2011

 - Establishment of New Mexico Mentorship Day, 2011

 - Support for Tres Amigas transmission project, 2010

 - Executive Order 2009-002 on energy development, 2009

 - Marketing support for state agricultural products, 2009